Connect With Us:

 First-time homebuyers can enjoy several advantages when considering a HomeReady loan.
 Here are four benefits of the HomeReady mortgage program:

 To begin the application process for a HomeReady loan, prospective borrowers must carefully review the program's benefits and eligibility requirements.
-HomeReady is a mortgage program Fannie Mae offers to make homeownership more accessible to low-income families.
+HomeReady is a mortgage program offered by Fannie Mae to make homeownership more accessible to low-income families.

 Once approved, borrowers can use the loan to purchase a home with a down payment as low as 3%.
 Working with a real estate agent experienced in HomeReady loans can also be beneficial in navigating the process.